jchoffmann/ninety-nine-scala-problems/README.md

 # ninety-nine-scala-problems
-Skeleton code and test suites for Phil Gold's [S99: Ninety-Nine Scala Problems](http://aperiodic.net/phil/scala/s-99/).
-This is an SBT project containing all code snippets from the S99 website as well as tests covering all problems.
+A convenient starting point for Phil Gold's [S99: Ninety-Nine Scala Problems](http://aperiodic.net/phil/scala/s-99/).

+An SBT based project containing the skeleton scala code (taken from the snippets found on the S99 website) and test coverage for all problems.

 __Instructions__

-Clone it, solve the problems, and fill in the missing implementations details to make all tests pass.
+Clone it and run the following to see most tests failing:

     sbt test

+Now it's time to activate those brain cells and fill in the missing implementations to make all tests pass.

 __Notes__

-The code adheres mostly to Phil's code snippets with a few exceptions.
-Some changes were made because they were necessary (new Scala version), some improved clarity or conciseness.
-Also, added missing code for the puzzles section.
+The code is based on Phil's snippets with some minor and a few bigger changes.

 Uses [Scala 2.11](http://www.scala-lang.org/news/2.11.7/), [SBT](http://www.scala-sbt.org/),
 and [ScalaTest](http://www.scalatest.org/).

 __Contributions__

-Contributions to improve tests or code snippets are welcome via GitHub issues or pull requests.
+Contributions are welcome via GitHub issues or pull requests.

 __Solutions__